 Agate was highly valued as a talisman or amulet in ancient times.
 It was said to quench thirst and protect against fever.
 Persian magicians used agate to divert storms.
 Mithridates, king of Pontus, had a collection of thousands of agate bowls.
 Agate bowls were also popular in the Byzantine Empire.
 Collecting agate bowls became common among European royalty during the Renaissance and many museums in Europe, including the Louvre, have spectacular examples.

-Metaphysical properties: In general Agate cabochons are said to be stabilizing and strengthening.
+Metaphysical Properties of Plume Agate: In general Agate cabochons are said to be stabilizing and strengthening.
 They improve memory and increase energy.